XXJJXJ/Remindrr/docs/UserGuide.md

 ### Delete personal task: `!delTask`

-Deletes an existing task with matching task name.
+Deletes an existing task with matching task index.

 Format: `!delTask index`
  * index: The numbering shown on the list when `!myTasks` (see next feature) is called.